fema-ffrd/Importance-Sampling-for-SST/docs/source/index.rst

 It includes:

-- A preprocessing module for reading storm catalog data, computing storm centers, and saving structured output
+- A preprocessing module for reading storm catalog data, computing storm centers, valid tranpositions and saving structured output
-- Flexible sampling modules for generating storm centers using importance sampling (including vanilla and adaptive sampling strategies)
+- Flexible sampling modules for generating storm centers and importance weights using importance sampling (including vanilla and adaptive sampling strategies)
-- A storm depth processor for evaluating average precipitation and return periods for transposed storms
+- A storm depth processor for evaluating average precipitation and exceedance prbabilities for transposed storms

 .. toctree::
    :maxdepth: 1